Unknown6656/AutoIt-Interpreter/readme.md

  1. [The "old" **AutoIt++ Interpiler** written in 2018 (discontinued).](old/readme.md)
     <br/>
-    This interpiler compiles AutoIt++-Code (a superset of AutoIt3) into CIL-code, which can be executed on any platform supporting .NET.
+    This Interpiler compiles AutoIt++-Code (a superset of AutoIt3) into CIL-code, which can be executed on any platform supporting .NET.
     <br/>
-    Truth be told, the interpiler is not super stable on non-Windows platforms, and has therefore been discontinued.
+    Truth be told, the Interpiler is not super stable on non-Windows platforms, and has therefore been discontinued.

 #### Comparison: